henrik-andersen/ldv/README.md

 Institute of Sociology

 # Abstract
 It has been argued that including the lagged dependent variable in panel models will open up unintended back-door paths and bias the estimates of the causal variable.
-We show that panel analysis in the structural equation modeling framework gets around this issue.
+We show that panel analysis in the structural equation modeling framework can get around this issue.
 Including the lagged dependent variable has the benefit of closing back-door paths due to unobserved time-varying confounders.
 We demonstrate this by looking at simulated data in the `lavaan` package for `R`.

 ## Preprint